 Auditions and interviews are approximately 15-30 minutes long and offer an important opportunity for you to meet our faculty and discuss how music fits into your educational goals.

-Results of auditions, whether performed in person or by audio recording, are confidential and forwarded directly to the College Admissions Committee as a recommendation from the music faculty.
+Results of auditions, whether performed in person (required for consideration for scholarships awarded by Admissions and Financial Aid upon recommendation of the Music Department) or by audio recording submitted through SlideRoom, are confidential and forwarded directly to the College Admissions Committee as a recommendation from the music faculty.
 It is then up to the committee to factor this recommendation into the student’s various admissions materials.
-This information is considered in conjunction with you entire application to Dickinson College, and it is the Admissions Office that makes all final decisions in regard to acceptance to the College.
+This information is considered in conjunction with your entire application to Dickinson College, and it is the Admissions Office that makes all final decisions in regard to acceptance to the College.
 The results of your auditions allow the Admissions Office to know more about you and your talents; they do not figure into the need-based financial aid process.
 As part of your admission application materials, you should clearly indicate your music involvements.
-For further information on admission or scholarships, please contact the Admissions Office at 800-644-1773 or email@example.com.
+For further information on admission or scholarships, please contact the Admissions Office at (800) 644-1773 or email@example.com.

 Scheduling Live Auditions

 How to schedule an audition:

 To schedule an audition, contact the Office of Admissions at (800) 644-1773 or visit http://www.dickinson.edu/admissions/visit/Schedule/, choose a "day visit" option that works for you, customize your day and then specify your area of concentration (i.e. instrument, voice part) under the comments/requests area.
 The Office of Admissions will then work in conjunction with the Music Department to schedule this visit.
 You will receive an automatic confirmation for your visit and will receive your official itinerary upon check-in that day, which will include all of your special requests.
 Please note: Music Department faculty are not able to accommodate unscheduled auditions.